mzhai2/ClearViz/README.md

 Edit tree not yet implemented.
 Return to menu using back.

-AngularJS Unit Testing
+### AngularJS Unit Testing
-Unit test files directory path: ClearNLP-demo-website/public/trees/tests/unit The files in the directory test the module, controller, routes, and service components of the application Running the unit tests require the use of Karma's command line utility.
+Unit test files directory path: 'ClearNLP-demo-website/public/trees/tests/unit' The files in the directory test the module, controller, routes, and service components of the application Running the unit tests require the use of Karma's command line utility.
-First navigate to the application's root directory: /ClearNLP-demo-website/ Input the command:  $ NODE_ENV=test karma start
-Those using windows should first input the command:  > set NODE_ENV=test Then input the command: > karma start
+First navigate to the application's root directory: '/ClearNLP-demo-website/' Input the command:  '$ NODE_ENV=test karma start' Those using windows should first input the command:  '> set NODE_ENV=test' Then input the command: '> karma start'

-Express Testing
+### Express Testing
-Directory path: ClearViz/app/tests
+Directory path: 'ClearViz/app/tests'

-Navigate to the application's root directory: /ClearViz/ Input the command: $ NODE_ENV=test mocha --reporter spec app/tests If you are using Windows, first run: > set NODE_ENV=test Next, input the command: > mocha --reporter spec app/tests
+Navigate to the application's root directory: '/ClearViz/' Input the command: '$ NODE_ENV=test mocha --reporter spec app/tests' If you are using Windows, first run: '> set NODE_ENV=test' Next, input the command: '> mocha --reporter spec app/tests'